severina19/UdacitySelfDrivingCar/Lesson2/writeup.md

 ###Test a Model on New Images

-Here are six German traffic signs that I found on the web:
+Here are seven German traffic signs that I found on the web:

 ![alt text][image5]
 ![alt text][image6]